Python-PyQt/PyQt6-Docs/descriptions/QtQml/qmlRegisterSingletonType-f.rst

 In order to use the registered singleton type in QML, you must import the singleton type.

-It is also possible to have QML singleton types registered without using the :sip:ref:`~PyQt6.QtQml.qmlRegisterSingletonType` function.
+It is also possible to have QML singleton types registered without using the qmlRegisterSingletonType function.
 That can be done by adding a pragma Singleton statement among the imports of the type's QML file.
 In addition the type must be defined in a qmldir file with a singleton keyword and the qmldir must be imported by the QML files using the singleton.

 .. seealso:: QML_SINGLETON.